 Client engagement is one of the most important factors in driving client success.
 Receiving personalized recommendations, ongoing support and real-time feedback allow clients to make the ongoing changes towards a healthier life.
 One way to promote client engagement, and success, is by collaborating with clients to create realistic, and achievable wellness goals.
 Setting wellness goals with your clients provides them with the actions they need to take, and the direction they need to move in.

-In this deep-dive article, we’ll review how the Healthie’s Goals Platform can be used for both wellness providers and clients.
+In this deep-dive article, we’ll review how the Healthie’s Goals Feature can be used for both wellness providers and clients.
 Learn how to create, monitor and review wellness goals for your clients.

 From your Healthie provider account, navigate to your client’s chart.
 The client’s chart will give you a quick overview of their important and relevant information, and from here you can navigate to your client engagement tools such as food journals, metrics, and goals.